 The Fox School of Business offers a PhD in Business Administration with a concentration in Tourism and Sport.
 This concentration is unique, as it builds upon the power of Fox in conjunction with the School of Sport, Tourism, and Hospitality Management (STHM).
 Ongoing research in the concentration includes work in three primary areas: Marketing and Social Engagement which unitizes interdisciplinary research to examine academic and industry developments at the individual, consumer, employee and community levels; Strategic Management and Experience Design to address the strategic development and branding of service organizations; and Economics and Asset Management to conduct economics and econometric analysis, finance, strategic decision making, revenue management, and industry studies.
 The Tourism and Sport concentration is designed to prepare PhD students for faculty positions at universities that offer hospitality, recreation, sport, and tourism degrees.
 STHM graduates have accepted positions at universities such as the University of Florida, University of Denver, University of Minnesota, James Maddison University, Loughborough University, Hong Kong Polytechnic University, Colorado State University, University of Surrey, Virginia Technology University and University of Houston.

 All students admitted to the Tourism and Sport concentration are considered for full financial support.
 Funding typically comes in the form of an assistantship and includes full tuition and stipend for at least four years, based on adequate progress and annual evaluations.
 Students receiving financial support are expected to work as research and teaching assistants for 20 hours a week.
 Research and teaching hours are allocated by the Tourism and Sport concentration advisor.
-Students who apply before the January 15 deadline will also be considered for Temple’s prestigious presidential and university fellowships.
+Fellowship consideration will be given to applications received by December 15th.

 |Fall Year 1|